ajoberstar/reckon/README.md

-In order to provide more structure to pre-release information and simplify the minutiae of pre-release precedence, the concept of a **stage** of development is used. *stage*s can be of a few different flavors:
+In order to provide more structure to pre-release information and simplify the minutiae of pre-release precedence, the concept of a **stage** of development is used.
+Stages can be of a few different flavors:

 - **final** a special stage indicating no pre-release information should be used
-- **fixed** indicate significant steps along the way to the final release and will always consist of `<stage name>.<incremented count>` (e.g. `beta.2`).
+- **fixed** indicating significant steps along the way to the final release and will always consist of `<stage name>.<incremented count>` (e.g. `beta.2`).
-- **floating** indicate intermediate steps after another stage.
+- **floating** indicating intermediate steps after another stage.
-To comply with SemVer precedence rules a *floating* stage can be result in:
+To comply with SemVer precedence rules a floating stage can result in:
 	- `<stage name>.<incremented count>` as long as the stage name is of higher precedence than the previous stage.
-For example, if `milestone` was a *floating* stage and the prior version was `1.0.0-dev.1` it would result in `1.0.0-milestone.1`.
+For example, if `milestone` was a floating stage and the prior version was `1.0.0-dev.1` it would result in `1.0.0-milestone.1`.
 	- `<previous stage>.<stage name>.<incremented count>` if the stage name is of lower precedence than the previous stage.
-For example, if `dev` was a *floating* stage and the prior version was `1.0.0-milestone.2` it would result in `1.0.0-milestone.2.dev.1`.
+For example, if `dev` was a floating stage and the prior version was `1.0.0-milestone.2` it would result in `1.0.0-milestone.2.dev.1`.

 For compatibility with Maven workflows, semver-vcs also provides a `SNAPSHOT` stage